Our Projects & Accomplishments

 Projects in 2019

-We seek funding partners who share our vision of healthy people, animals, and planet – and our belief that by stimulating economic development through community-based collaboration, we will see our mutual vision unfold in Texas.
+We developed new relationships as we sought funding partners who share our vision of healthy people, animals, and planet – and our belief that by stimulating economic development through community-based collaboration, we will see our mutual vision unfold in Texas.

-- Elgin Local Food Center (ELF) – We plan to raise the additional $1.6M required to begin construction of the ELF in 2019.
-The ELF is a planned rental commercial kitchen, business incubator, and training center to be located in downtown Elgin, Texas being built in is a partnership with the City of Elgin and the Elgin Economic Development Corporation (E-EDC).
-The E-EDC has committed $800,000 toward construction of the $2.35M project.
-We have until September 1, 2019 to raise the remaining $1.55M or the commitment from the E-EDC expires.
+- Elgin Local Food Center (ELF) – We worked hard to raise the additional $1.6M required to begin construction of the ELF in 2019.
+We didn’t make it.
+Because this was a capital construction project, there weren’t many grants available.
+Foundations typically fund services not buildings.
+Nonetheless, we tried hard and gave it a herculean effort.
+We still believe that small batch food processing can indeed revive rural Texas and increase profits for family farmers.
+The ELF was planned as a rental commercial kitchen, business incubator, and training center to be located in downtown Elgin, Texas in a partnership with the City of Elgin and the Elgin Economic Development Corporation (E-EDC).
+Even though local politics seem to have shifted, we’ll keep this project on our future radar.

-- Statewide Local Food Leader training – We will seek funding to design and plan this training during 2019 for potential roll out in Texas in 2020.
-Based on the training we piloted with Iowa State University in 2018, we’ll develop a Texas focused training that includes a strong focus on equity in food systems.
+- Statewide Local Food Leader training – This is an evolving project that would result in trained local food leaders in communities across Texas.
+We worked with Iowa State University in 2018 and 2019 to conduct a pilot for a Texas focused training that includes a strong focus on equity in food systems.
 The training is designed for teams working together in their communities to create local food projects that stimulate sustainable agriculture and local food economic development.
+This project is ready to be funded for implementation in central Texas and then across the state.
+Budget is $90,000/yr.

 - Elgin ISD After School local food and agriculture – In 2018 we expanded this program to double the number of classes for Elgin ISD K-5 students.
 We also worked with consultant Jade Florence to update our curriculum to prepare for replication by other school districts.
 In 2019, we will create a web presence for the program and recruit central Texas schools to pilot our program that we’re now calling Farm-to-kids.

-- Farmers Market Metrics – In partnership with the City of Austin Office of Sustainability, we are coordinating development of a regional system for sharing famers market data to tell the story of the economic impact of farmers markets on the central Texas economy.
+- Farmers Market Metrics – Under the direction of the City of Austin Office of Sustainability, we coordinated development of a regional system for sharing famers market data to tell the story of the economic impact of farmers markets on the central Texas economy.
 We use the Farmers Market Metrics system developed by the National Farmers Market Coalition.
-Expect our first public report in March 2019.
+We released a terrific first public report in March 2019.

 - Agriculture and Food Resource Directory – This directory is a cornerstone of our ongoing work to help local food entrepreneurs including farmers, ranchers, and makers find the resources they need to support their businesses.
 A joint project with the National Center for Appropriate Technology, the directory includes resources for technical assistance, funding, supplies, commercial kitchens, and much more.
 Business Members of the Texas Center for Local Food are automatically listed in the Resource Directory.